N3rson/Celebrity-Face-Recognition/README.md

 # Celebrity Face Recognition System

 Welcome to the **Celebrity Face Recognition System** project!
 This system is designed to identify celebrity faces in images using a combination of traditional and deep learning techniques.
 The implementation leverages the speed of Haar Cascade for face detection and the accuracy of MobileNetV2 for face recognition.
+The project is fully created by Karol Fryc.

 ## How to Run